-With the start of daylight savings and the summer season upon us, we are all eager to venture outside and enjoy the great outdoors with our dogs.
+In the midst of daylight savings and the summer season, we are all eager to venture outside to enjoy the sun and the great outdoors with our dogs.

-While summer outdoors can be loads of fun be sure to take steps to protect your dog from heat stroke.
-Whether going for a walk, a ride in the car, or just playing out in the yard, the heat can be harmful and lead to heat stroke or even worse more serious conditions such as a stroke or cardiac arrest.
+While summer outdoors can be loads of fun, be sure to take steps to prevent your dog from overheating and suffering from heat exhaustion.
+Whether you’re going for a walk, a ride in the car, or just playing out in the yard, the heat can be harmful and your dog could become too hot leading to heatstroke, dehydration, or even more serious conditions such as a stroke or cardiac arrest.

-Any hot environment can cause heat stroke in dogs, but the most common cause is a careless action by a pet owner, such as leaving a dog in a car or forgetting to provide water and shade to pets that are outdoors.
+Any hot environment can cause discomfort, but the most common cause for dogs to overheat are avoidable actions by the pet owner, such as leaving a dog in a car or forgetting to provide water and shade to pets that are outdoors.

-Some pets are more prone to developing heat exhaustion, especially pets who are older, overweight or dog breeds with a compromised airway such as brachycephalic or laryngeal paralysis (Pugs, Bulldogs and other flat-faced breeds).
+Some dogs are more prone to developing heat exhaustion, especially pets who are older, overweight, or dog breeds with a compromised airway such as brachycephalic breeds (Pugs, Bulldogs, and other flat-faced breeds).
 Dogs with compromised airways have much more difficulty expelling heat through panting and although dogs do sweat it is only a minimal amount and not enough to effectively cool themselves.

-Regardless of what the temperature or humidity is, always monitor your dog carefully for signs of fatigue or heat stroke.
+Regardless of what the temperature or humidity is, always be mindful and monitor your dog carefully for signs of heatstroke.
 The sooner you notice these signs, the sooner you should stop any form of exercise, cool down your dog, and if needed seek attention from your vet.

 When venturing outdoors try going in the early mornings or late evenings when it is not so hot.
 The air will be easier for your pet to breathe and the ground will be cooler on their paws.

-If you are out in the middle of the day remember to take water with you and a dog friendly bottle or portable bowl.
-When at the beach or park try and find a nice shady area to play or sit in or better still let your dog have a dip in the cool sea water.
+If you are out in the middle of the day remember to take water with you and a dog-friendly bottle or portable bowl.
+When you’re at the beach or park try and find a nice shady area to play or sit in or better still let your dog have a dip in the cool seawater.

-If you know that you will most likely be away from your dog, even for a couple of minutes, while you are out, it is much better to leave them at home where they are comfortable and have access to water than leave them alone in a car.
-Even if parked in the shade, the temperature inside a car on a summer’s day can reach hazardous and even fatal levels.
+Leaving your dog in a parked car is a serious hazard.
+If you know that you’re going to be away from your dog, even for a couple of minutes, while you are out, it is much better to leave them at home where they are comfortable, have access to a shaded area and water, than to leave them alone in a car.
+Even if parked in the shade, the temperature inside a car on a summer’s day can easily cause heat exhaustion and your dog to overheat.

-The Zeus automatic fresh water fountain responds to your pet's need for a continuous supply of fresh and clean drinking water.
-The re-circulating water flow eliminates stale, stagnant water to provide fresh-tasting, cool filtered water to keep your pet hydrated.
+The Zeus automatic freshwater fountain is a great option when you’re at home as it continuously gives your pet a supply of fresh and clean drinking water.
+Re-circulating water flow eliminates stale, stagnant water to provide fresh-tasting, cool filtered water to keep your pet hydrated.

-Vetafarm Spark Liquid provides a sustained release of energy supplements and electrolytes.
-Use in your pet’s drinking water to rehydrate, replenish and assist in recovery during times of extreme temperatures, stress, illness or injury.
+Vetafarm Spark Liquid is also great to have on hand.
+It provides a sustained release of energy supplements and electrolytes.
+It's added to your pet’s drinking water to rehydrate, replenish and assist in recovery during times of extreme temperatures, stress, illness, or injury.

-Keeping your pets body temperature regulated will go a long way in ensuring they don’t overheat.
-If they love water play give them a splash with the garden hose as a fun water game and if they don’t keep them indoors and play hide and seek with their favourite healthy treats.
+Keeping your pet’s body temperature regulated will go a long way in ensuring they don’t overheat.
+If your dog loves water play, give them a splash with the garden hose or sprinkler, go to the local beach for a dip in the water or play with a cooling dog toy.

-The new range of Bark-a-Boo cooling toys are not only fun but can be soaked in cold water for your dog to chew on helping them stay cool and hydrated.
+The hydro range of ChuckIt dog toys are not only fun but can be soaked in cold water for your dog to chew on helping them stay cool and hydrated.

-A cooling scarf or wet bandana tied around your pets neck can also be effective at helping to keep your pets temperature at a comfortable level especially when outdoors walking or playing.
+Alternatively, a cooling vest, cooling collar or wetting bandana and tying it around your pet's neck can also be effective at helping to keep your pet's temperature at a comfortable level especially when outdoors walking or playing.